-- 102. The Local Green Space designation should only be used where the green space is: - a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land.
+- 102. The Local Green Space designation should only be used where the green space is: - a) in reasonably close proximity to the community it serves - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife - c) local in character and is not an extensive tract of land.

-The green s space complies with criteria Green Space name OS Map Reference (SP- ) а b Particular local significance С Not an extensive tract of land Description North Marston & Granborough Community Sports Field 77228 23190 yes yes Recreational sports activities yes Nature area for wildlife complies A community-developed well-kept area for use as football pitches and cricket pitches and nets.
+The a green s space complies with criteria Green Space OS Map Reference (SP-) а b Particular local significance С Not an extensive tract of land Description North Marston & Granborough Community Sports Field 77228 23190 yes yes Recreational sports activities Nature area for wildlife yes complies A community-developed well-kept area for use as football pitches and cricket pitches and nets.
 An enclosed Nature Trail adjoins with a boardwalk running through a wooded area, with 2 ponds, manged for wildlife.
-NM Playground "The Park" 77328 22864 yes yes Recreational games equipment for children Sports activity complies A community area of grassed land, including goalposts and children's play equipment and a covered area.
+NM Playground "The Park" 77328 22864 yes yes Recreational games equipment for children Sports activity yes complies A community area of grassed land, including goalposts and children's play equipment and a covered area.
 High Street Green North 77440 22800 yes yes Tranquillity yes complies A small area of managed grass bordered by short posts.
 Has been used for village gatherings.

 Memorial Hall Green 77374 22848 yes yes Tranquillity Historical significance Large Horse Chestnut tree complies A small grassed area with a large Horse Chestnut tree surrounded by a circular bench.
 Quainton Road Woodland 76944 22832 yes yes Richness in wildlife Wildflowers Nest site complies A copse enclosed by hedges with minimal human activity allowing growth of wild plants and flowers and a place for animals.
 Home to a large nesting colony of Corvids and Tawny Owls inhabiting Bucks Owl & Raptor Group box.
-Schorne Lane Green 77670 22617 yes yes Tranquillity complies A small area of managed grass bordered by short posts.
+Schorne Lane Green 77670 22617 yes yes A small area of managed grass bordered by short posts.
 Has been used for village gatherings.
-Village Pond 77591 22668 yes yes Beauty Tranquillity Richness in wildlife complies A lined pond installed within the last few years, replacing 2 smaller ponds, in a grassed public area with fruit trees, flowerbeds and benches.
+Village Pond 77591 22668 yes yes Beauty Tranquillity Richness in wildlife yes complies A lined pond installed within the last few years, replacing 2 smaller ponds, in a grassed public area with fruit trees, flowerbeds and benches.
 Managed by the community with native water plant vegetation to improve biodiversity.
-Parsnip Pond 77754 22736 yes yes Beauty yes Tranquillity Richness in wildlife complies A small natural seasonal pond (fills in winter; dries in summer) High Street Green South 77503 22740 yes yes Tranquillity Wildflower area yes complies A small area of managed grass bordered by short posts.
+Parsnip Pond 77754 22736 yes yes Beauty Tranquillity Richness in wildlife yes complies A small natural seasonal pond (fills in winter; dries in summer) High Street Green South 77503 22740 yes yes Tranquillity Wildflower area yes complies A small area of managed grass bordered by short posts.
 Large numbers of wildflowers (cowslips) and daffodils in Spring.
 Used as a waiting area behind a tiny bus shelter, and a gathering point.

-Pub Green 77518 22729 yes yes Historical significance yes complies A small area of managed grass used historically by the neighbouring public house and often used as a meeting place for residents Green Lane (on footpath NMA/16) 76840 22491 yes yes Public Right of Way Historical significance (cattle trail watering place?) yes complies A strip of grassland running with a PRoW that was reputedly a cattle holding area and watering area Marstonfields Road verges 77844 22857 yes yes Tranquillity Wildflowers yes complies A grass verge walking route alongside a minor road with a small copse bordering.
+Pub Green 77518 22729 yes yes Historical significance yes complies A small area of managed grass used historically by the neighbouring public house and often used as a meeting place for residents Marstonfields Road verges 77844 22857 yes yes Tranquillity Wildflowers yes complies A grass verge walking route alongside a minor road with a small copse bordering.
 Church Spinney 77715 22649 yes yes Tranquillity yes complies A very small area of dense bushes surrounding a large tree